practicalcomputerscience/MicrobenchmarkGPHLlanguages/80 - language dependencies/README.md

-Take the conclusions here with a grain of salt.
+Take the information of this page with a grain of salt.
 In the end, all programming languages are ecosystems, where most probably some parts have been written in one or more other programming languages.

 <br/>